Anti-spam protection in EOP

 The anti-spam settings in EOP are made of the following technologies:

 Connection filtering: Identifies good and bad email source servers early in the inbound email connection via the IP Allow List, IP Block List, and the safe list (a dynamic but non-editable list of trusted senders maintained by Microsoft).
 You configure these settings in the connection filter policy.
-Learn more at Configure connection filtering in Office 365.
+Learn more at Configure connection filtering.

 Spoof intelligence uses connection filtering to create allow and block lists of senders who are spoofing your email domain.
-For more information, see Learn more about spoof intelligence in Office 365.
+For more information, see Learn more about spoof intelligence in Microsoft 365.

 By default, spam filtering is configured to send messages that were marked as spam to the recipient's Junk Email folder.
 However, in hybrid environments where EOP protects on-premises Exchange mailboxes, you need to configure two mail flow rules (also known as transport rules) in your on-premises Exchange organization to recognize the EOP spam headers that are added to messages.
 For details, see Configure standalone EOP to deliver spam to the Junk Email folder in hybrid environments.

-Spoof intelligence: For more information, see Learn more about spoof intelligence in Office 365.
+Spoof intelligence: For more information, see Learn more about spoof intelligence in Microsoft 365.

 Manage errors in spam filtering